nikolaaperisic/fetch-product-list/README.md

 API link: https://makeup-api.herokuapp.com/api/v1/products.json?brand=maybelline

-The API call wold be displayed with the JSON format.
+The API call would be displayed with the JSON format.
 After the API call, the products would be displayed within a table that would contain the columns such as:

 ID,
 Name,